ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are (currently):

+		  * **0**
-		  * 0. The import was succesful.
+                    The import was successful.

 .. index:: pair: function; blls_read_specfile
 .. _doxid-galahad__blls_8h_1aa24c9c2fdaaaac84df5b98abbf84c859: